The Event Data Types page

 What is a Data Type?

-• Participant (participants who will be able to login and access the platform)
+• Participant (event participants who will be able to login and access the platform)

-• Items (entities that will be displayed on the platform to showcase any product, service, or information)
+• Items (entities that can be linked to companies, to showcase any product, service, or other information)

 Understanding the Event Data Types page